 Simon is a neonatal paediatrician at National Women’s Hospital and a trustee and spokesperson of the Brainwave Trust.

 A family consultant, Maureen is a strong advocate of Magda Gerber’s early childhood educaring approach.

-Professor Sir Peter Gluckman
+Prof Sir Peter Gluckman

-Dr Teuila Percival
+Dame Teuila Percival